mlml/fvr/README.md

 * Show or hide an ellipse which shows 1,2 or 3 standard deviations from the mean for all vowels on the plot

+**ZOOM**

+* Clicking this button enables zooming mode where you can draw a box defining the area to zoom to.

 **REMEASURE USING**

 * Set the type of remeasurement you want to do (see Remeasuring above)